Nearly eight decades ago, Soviet women fighter pilots proved they could be the Top Guns of their day.

 Sometime during the Battle of Staligrad, Litvyak was acknowledged as the world’s first female fighter ace, having shot down five enemy aircraft.
 One of the first enemy pilots she down was an ace, who demanded to meet the victor.
 When he met the petite blonde Litvyak, he thought it was a joke, until she reenacted the events of their battle.

 The Soviets turned the tide of battle at Stalingrad, trapping an entire German army in the city.
 As the Luftwaffe tried to resupply their compatriots from the air, special “free hunters” were assigned to shoot down the transports and any other enemy planes they encountered on their way.
 These were the considered to be the elite among fighter pilots, and Livyak and Budanova were selected to join them.
-Legend has it that Litvyak painted a white lily (in Russia, her diminutive name “Lilya” means lily) on the side of her plane.
+Legend has it that Litvyak painted a white lily (in Russian, her diminutive name “Lilya” means lily) on the side of her plane.
 This led to her misnomer in some Western books written about her: The White Rose of Stalingrad.

 A Storm of Steel